nathan-a-macleod/mesh-composer/README.md

 ----app.js -> The main javascript file with setup for THREE.js, etc.

-----cameraOrbit.js -> Code allowing the camera to orbit the scene.

 ----createNewObject.js -> Code allowing the user to create a new object from the menu.

 ----createPrebuiltModel.js -> Lets the user create a new object from the settings menu

 ----menus.js -> Handles things like opening and closing menus, as well as going into preview mode.

+----OrbitControls.js -> Orbit Controls library allowing the user to easily orbit and move around the scene.

 ----three.js -> The THREE.js library file.